 - Identify and enroll eligible patients based on Medicare guidelines and diagnoses

-- Ship RPM devices (e.g., blood pressure monitors, cellular weight scales, glucose meters) directly to patients’ homes
+- Ship FDA-cleared RPM devices (e.g., blood pressure monitors, cellular weight scales, glucose meters) directly to patients’ homes

 - Patients take daily readings using a simple, one-touch interface